neuralmagic/deepsparse/user-guide/benchmarking.md

 ### Comparing to ONNX Runtime

-The benchmarking utility also allows you to use ONNX Runtime as the inference runtime in order to compare against DeepSparse.
+The benchmarking utility also allows you to use ONNX Runtime as the inference runtime by passing `--engine onnxruntime`.

-Run the following to benchmark ORT with the dense, unoptimized BERT ONNX model (from SparseZoo):
+Run the following to benchmark ORT with the same dense, unoptimized BERT ONNX model as above:
 ```bash
 deepsparse.benchmark zoo:nlp/sentiment_analysis/obert-base/pytorch/huggingface/sst2/base-none --batch_size 64 --engine onnxruntime